Dicksonchin93/Trie-Rhymer/README.md

 There is three files included listed below:

--compile.sh : shell script containing command used to compile in ubuntu -main.cpp    : Main code used to run and compile the codes -trie.cpp    : Data Structure definition
+- compile.sh : shell script containing command used to compile in ubuntu
+- main.cpp    : Main code used to run and compile the codes
+- trie.cpp    : Data Structure definition
--macros.h    : Variables that can be toggled 0 and 1 to change different running versions -dictionary.txt : example dictionary word list separated by newlines -query.txt      : example query word list separated by newlines
+- macros.h    : Variables that can be toggled 0 and 1 to change different running versions
+- dictionary.txt : example dictionary word list separated by newlines
+- query.txt      : example query word list separated by newlines

 # Software description